FatimaIdris1/Core-telecoms-ETL/README.md

 ## dbt Models (Facts and Dimensions)

-The analytics layer transforms raw data from Snowflake staging into clean, analysis-ready tables under `CORETELECOM_TRANSFORMED`.
+The analytics layer transforms raw data from Snowflake staging into clean, analysis-ready tables within the database.

 ### Fact Tables